 According to Sensor, tweet carousels appear on ~6% of all Google SERPs, with similar data being visible across mobile and desktop search results.
 Here’s what this currently looks like for Google’s desktop search results based on the SEMrush dataset:

 When triggered, it can mean that website URLs could be instantly catapulted in front of searchers for competitive queries.
 Based on the ~6% of Google’s search results that have the feature, the chances of the Twitter carousel being the reason is reasonably low in comparison to Knowledge Panels (which often have images included) and take up ~27% of all search results.

-For the experiment that I ran, I show how data is collected in Google Analytics and Google Search Console when a link is clicked or scrolled into the view of searchers.
+For the experiment that I ran, I show how data is collected in Google Analytics and Google Search Console when a link is clicked or scrolled into the view of searchers (in terms of the items in the carousel itself, which triggers an impression).
 This is for a “branded query”, but the same can be seen in the example I shared for a non-branded query.

 Here’s some of the key points covered in my post: